arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ### Connect to a Wi-Fi Access Point

-Using the network manager tool `nmcli`
+Using the network manager tool `nmcli`:

 `nmcli device wifi connect <SSID> password <PASSWORD>`

-Check your manager connection status
+To check your manager connection status, use this command:

 `nmcli de`

-### Register device on the factory
+### Register Device to the Factory

-Make sure the name is not already being used on your Factory.
+Make sure the name is not already being used in your Factory.

 `lmp-device-register -n <newDeviceName>`